rbnh/todoist-alfred-workflow/README.md

 This Alfred workflow (for Alfred v.2+) adds a new tasks to your [Todoist](www.todoist.com) inbox.
 Just type 'todo' (or change the keyword) followed by the task and hit 'enter'.
 Voilà, you just added a todo to your Todoist inbox.

+# Features

+- basic features for adding a todo to the Todoist inbox
+- source files
+- support for the OS X notification center

 # Installation

 1. Download the .zip archive